ahdinosaur/campjs-vii/README.md

 relay a message through who's local to you.

-example: i run into Alice in town. "hey what's the lastest you've heard from Bob?"
+example: i run into a friend in town. "hey what's the lastest you've heard from our mutual friends?"

 ???